 SYMply Start® Trial Offer

-SYMply Start® Trial Offer from Janssen CarePath offers eligible patients a free 30-day supply of SYMTUZA® to help your patient become familiar with SYMTUZA®.
+SYMply Start® Trial Offer from Janssen CarePath offers eligible patients a free 30-day trial supply of SYMTUZA® to determine if SYMTUZA® is right for them.
 Patients must be 12 years of age or older and have a valid, signed 30-day prescription.
 At the conclusion of the program, you and your patient decide if it is appropriate to continue treatment.
 Terms expire at the end of each calendar year and may change.
 This Trial Offer is open to patients who have commercial insurance, government coverage, or no insurance coverage; however, there is no guarantee of continuous accessibility after the program ends.
 Please refer to the SYMply Start® Trial Offer brochure for program requirements or call Janssen CarePath at 877-CarePath (877-227-3728) to get a Trial Offer card for your patient.

 Additional treatment support

 We understand how important it is for your patients to take SYMTUZA® as you've prescribed.
 Janssen CarePath offers ongoing support that may help your patients stay on track with their treatment.